 The UK left the European Union ("EU") on 31st January, 2020 and the transition period ended on 31st December, 2020, symbolising that the UK has completely separated from the EU and opened a new page in the relationship with the EU.
-The Trade and Cooperation Agreement made between the UK and the EU in December 2020 and entered into force in May 2021 sets out preferential arrangements in various areas.
-Brexit has created significant uncertainty about the new economic and social partnership between the UK and the EU, and have impacted upon labour availability, supply chain and exchange rates.
-The COVID-19 pandemic has caused such distortions that have affected the extent to which the Group can clearly assess and manage the risk of Brexit.
+The Trade and Cooperation Agreement made between the UK and the EU in December 2020 came into force in January 2021.
+It sets out preferential arrangements in various aspects such as trade, security, areas on ongoing collaboration/cooperation and governance.
+Brexit has created significant uncertainty about the new economic and social partnership between the UK and the EU, and has impacted trade intensity, labour availability, supply chain and exchange rates.

-A significant and prolonged depreciation of the British pound may affect the Group's reported profit, and its ability to maintain future growth of dividends for shareholders.
+The weakened British pound may affect the Group's reported profit, and its ability to maintain future growth of dividends for shareholders.